-Tourists are not recommended to travel to the area right now.
-But even in this challenging situation, we serve our customers in the best possible way, of course regarding the personnel and customer safety.
+Even in this challenging situation, we serve our customers in the best possible way, of course regarding the personnel and customer safety.
 We are following the situation and the instructions of the authorities actively.

 Are there corona infected persons in Ruka-Kuusamo area?